-For the Lord's Day Morning.
+For the Lord's-Day Morning.

-This is the day when Christ arose So early from the dead;

-Why should I keep my eyelids clos'd, And waste my hours in bed?
+THIS is the day when Christ arose, So early from the dead; Why should I keep my eyelids clos'd, And waste my hours in bed?

-This is the day when Jesus broke The power of death and hell;

-And shall I still wear Satan's yoke And love my sins so well?
+This is the day when Jesus broke The powers of death and hell; And shall I still wear Satan's yoke, And love my sins so well?

-To-day with pleasure christians meet, To pray and hear thy word:

-And I would go with cheerful feet To learn thy will, O Lord
+To-day with pleasure Christians meet To pray and hear thy word; And I would go with cheerful feet To learn thy will, O Lord.

-I'll leave my sport to read and pray, And so prepare for heav'n;

-O may I love this blessed day The best of all the sev'n.
+I'll leave my sport to read and pray, And so prepare for heaven; O may I love this blessed day The best of all the seven!